jkutianski/meteor-autoform-datemask/README.md

 The options are:

-minlength: is the length of input including the separators
+`minlength`: is the length of input including the separators.

-mask: is the jquery-mask string.
+`mask`: is the jquery-mask string.
 [See jquery-mask usage](https://igorescobar.github.io/jQuery-Mask-Plugin/docs.html#basic-usage)

-maskoptions: is the options for jquery-mask.
+`maskoptions`: is the options for jquery-mask.
 [See jquery-mask options](https://igorescobar.github.io/jQuery-Mask-Plugin/docs.html#field-options)

-format: is the momentjs date format.
+`format`: is the momentjs date format.
 [See Momentjs usage](https://momentjs.com/)